 How to Create Constraints in SQL Server

-Constraints can be defined when creating a new table or added later using the `ALTER TABLE` statement.
+Constraints can either be defined upon the creation of a new table or added at a later point using the ALTER TABLE statement.

 Creating Constraints During Table Creation